CPP Disabiliy and WorkSafeBC Benefits

-The CPP pays a monthly benefit to people who have contributed to the Plan, who are between the ages of 18 and 65 and who are disabled according to CPP legislation.
+The Canada Pension Plan pays a monthly disability benefit to people who have contributed to the Plan, who are between the ages of 18 and 65, and who are disabled according to CPP legislation.
 It also pays monthly benefits for their dependent children.

 The disabling condition can be physical or mental.
-Under the CPP legislation, your disability must be “severe and prolonged.”
-“Severe” means your condition prevents you from working regularly at any job.
-“Prolonged” means your condition is long term or may result in your death.
-(Source - Human Resources Development Canada - May 2002).
+Under CPP legislation, your disability must be “severe and prolonged.”
+“Severe” means your condition makes you “incapable regularly of pursuing any substantially gainful occupation.”
+“Prolonged” means your condition is “likely to be long continued and of indefinite duration or is likely to result in death.”

-For more information about the Canada Pension Plan, you may call the Canada Pension Plan toll free from anywhere in Canada.
+For more information about the CPP, you may call the CPP toll free from anywhere in Canada:

-Do Canada Pension Plan disability benefits affect my WorkSafeBC benefits?
+Do CPP disability benefits affect my WorkSafeBC benefits?

-If you are receiving CPP disability benefits, your WorkSafeBC permanent disability benefits may be reduced.
-This will happen if both CPP and WorkSafeBC benefits are paid for the same disability.
-Any amount received for dependent children will not affect your WorkSafeBC benefits.
+If you are receiving CPP disability benefits, your WorkSafeBC permanent disability benefits may be reduced if both CPP and WorkSafeBC benefits are paid for the same disability.

-How does Canada Pension Plan affect my WorkSafeBC permanent disability benefits?
+How do CPP disability benefits affect my WorkSafeBC permanent disability benefits?

 If you are receiving CPP disability benefits for a different injury, CPP disability benefits are not deducted from your WorkSafeBC benefits.

-For example if you had a 25% award for a compensable leg injury and you were getting the full amount of CPP disability benefits because you had a number of other health conditions as well, WorkSafeBC would likely do the following, unless the resulting award is less than the minimum compensation rate.
+For example, if you had a 25% award for a compensable leg injury and you were getting the full amount of CPP disability benefits because you had a number of other health conditions as well, WorkSafeBC would calculate the deduction as follows:

 What if I disagree with a decision?

-If you do not agree with the WorkSafeBC decision, you have the right to request a review.
-You must request a review within 90 days.
-If you disagree with the Review Division decision you have 30 days to file an appeal to the Workers’ Compensation Appeal Tribunal.
+If you do not agree with a WorkSafeBC decision, you have the right to request a review.
+You must file your request for review within 90 days.
+If you disagree with the Review Division decision, you have 30 days to file an appeal to the Workers’ Compensation Appeal Tribunal.

 This factsheet has been prepared for general information purposes.
 It is not a legal document.
 Please refer to the Workers Compensation Act and the Rehabilitation Services and Claims Manual Volume I and Volume II for purposes of interpretation and application of the law.